How we test wall ovens

 It’s no good if a product lasts for several decades if it doesn’t work well in the first place.
 A disappointing product will soon become unloved and unwanted.
 For this reason, our independent lab testing forms an important part of our overall lifetime score.

-Our built-in ovens test includes:
+Our wall ovens test includes:

 - roast a whole chicken to assess cooking of non-uniform food;